bolee222/hugo-bolee/content/participate/student-design-competition.md

 ##### MATERIAL TO SUBMIT UPON ACCEPTANCE

 Authors of accepted submissions will be notified on November 15th.
-Accepted submissions should be finalized by preparing the camera-ready revisions of the paper and submitted by November 22nd You have until January 31th to make **and ship** the exhibition piece, it should arrive in Korea by that time, please leave time for shipping.
+Accepted submissions should be finalized by preparing the camera-ready revisions of the paper and submitted by November 22nd You have until January 31th to **make and ship** the exhibition piece, it should arrive in Korea by that time, please leave time for shipping.

 ##### AT THE CONFERENCE

-**During the TEI conference,** **there will be the in-person exhibition and the virtual guided tour with quotes form the authors on permanent exhibit**.
+During the TEI conference, there will be the **in-person exhibition** and the **virtual guided tour** with quotes form the authors on permanent exhibit.
 There will be a 1-hour panel session with the chosen candidates, ideally members of the jury and the chairs in which we discuss and brainstorm about the different visions. (virtual) attendees of TEI are welcome to attend/join in.\*\*

 ##### ATTENDANCE